hongzhonglu/vivarium/doc/getting_started.rst

 .. todo:: What is GLPK used for?

-One of the Python packages we will install later, ``swiglpk``, requires that GLPK already be installed on your system.
+One of the Python packages we will install later, ``swiglpk``, requires that you already have GLPK installed on your system.

 *Check Installation*

-We don't have a way to check whether ``glpk`` is installed.
+We don't have a way to check whether you have ``glpk`` installed.
 If you think you already have it, you can proceed with the installation and watch for an error about missing ``glpk``.

 .. todo:: Check GLPK installation